 Besides common things, there is always core functionality.
 Any application has its own, unique core idea and implementation.
-For TikTok, it is an ability to view videos.
+For TikTok, it is the ability to view videos.
 For Uber – taxi ordering.

 Let’s try to define those app development stages:

 - Development.
 At this point, you have everything to start the actual app development process.
 Be careful as well, perform in small iterations of 2-4 weeks.
 Each iteration must lead to a testable result.
-In this way, you will be able to adjust, tune small features to deliver more finished functionality to your end-users.
+In this way, you will be able to adjust and tune small features to deliver more finished functionality to your end users.

 - Release.
-You’re ready, it is the time!
+You’re ready, it’s time!
 But again, release in a selected region first, get usage data, adjust, and only after that release the app worldwide.

 - Analysis.
 Once your app is available on all required markets, get user data, analyze it precisely, make major conclusions, and get valuable insights.